SeanMcP/seanmcp.com/src/content/farewell-create-react-app.md

 title: Farewell Create React App
 description:
-  The React team is looking to transition Create React App from a project scaffold to a launcher that includes options other than client-side rendering
+  The React team is looking to transition Create React App from a project scaffold to a launcher that includes options other than client-side rendering.
 tags:
   - Articles
   - React